sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

         * using a virtual linux box is better
             * but I'm not looking for another box to administer

-# The more technical stuff
+# The More Technical Stuff

 ## Smaller picture stuff
 * as mentioned above, my knowledge of language servers is basically zero